Types of Yoga

 Here two types of yoga are mentioned.
 Karma yoga and Jnana Yoga.
 Karma yoga is otherwise known as Kriya Yoga.

 Karma yoga is two-fold.
-Confining of the Citta (Mind) to a particular range is the one part which is called as Samyoga and confining of the Citta to the range of observances prescribed by scriptures is the other part.
+Confining of the Citta (Mind) to a particular range is the one part which is called Samyoga and the confining of the Citta to the range of observances prescribed by scriptures is the other part.

 Jnana Yoga is the confinement of mind to the Liberation (Moksha) and the accomplishments on the path to it.

-The Astanga (eight limbs) with their one sentence definitions are
+The Astanga (eight limbs) with their one-sentence definitions are

 - Yama: Detachment of the body from the sense organs is Yama.

 - Niyama: Continuous attachment towards the ultimate truth is Niyama.